 Assistant or Associate Professor (Tenure-Track)

-The UNC Charlotte Department of Electrical and Computer Engineering (ECE) invites applications for two tenure-track Assistant or Associate Professor positions starting from Spring 2023.
-Candidates with strong academic records and research interests in all areas of ECE are encouraged to apply with particular interest in the following:
+The UNC Charlotte Department of Electrical and Computer Engineering (ECE) invites applications for multiple 9-month tenure-track or tenured faculty positions at Assistant, Associate or Full Professor ranks starting from Spring 2024 for positions #004461, #001717, and #004453.
+Candidates are sought to fill positions in the areas of:

-2. Semiconductor systems (Position #004453): Expertise in electronic, optoelectronic, power electronic, electromagnetic, nanoscale devices and novel devices.
+2. Semiconductor devices with expertise in semiconductor device physics, electronics, optoelectronics, power electronics, nanoscale and novel devices, and semiconductor device design and fabrication techniques.
 Exceptional candidates in other areas are encouraged to apply.

 Candidates should be committed to excellence in teaching at the undergraduate and graduate levels, development of sponsored research programs, supervision of student research, student mentoring, and academic services.
-Priority will be given to candidates having original and promising research as demonstrated by peer-reviewed publications, potential for success in extramural funding, a plan for future research that integrates well with existing department strengths, and the ability to contribute to diversity initiatives.
-Hires at the rank of an Associate Professor are also expected to have demonstrated success in receiving extramural research funding, supervising/mentoring of graduate students, and teaching.
-A Ph.D. degree in Electrical or Computer Engineering or equivalent is required by the time of contract.
+Priority will be given to candidates having original and promising research as demonstrated by peer-reviewed publications, potential for success in extramural funding, and a plan for future research that integrates well with existing and aspirational department strengths.
+Hires at the rank of an Associate Professor and Full Professor are also expected to have demonstrated success in receiving extramural research funding, supervising/mentoring of graduate students, and teaching.
+A Ph.D. degree in Electrical Engineering and related fields is required by the time of contract.

-The ECE department offers B.S. and M.S. degrees in both Electrical Engineering and Computer Engineering, and Ph.D. degrees in Electrical Engineering, with approximately 650 undergraduate and 175 graduate students; see http://ece.uncc.edu.
-The ECE Department currently comprises 37 full time faculty members who are actively engaged in research and teaching in the broad areas of computer systems, communications, controls, signal/image processing, electronics devices, and power and energy systems.
+The ECE department offers B.S. and M.S. degrees in both Electrical Engineering and Computer Engineering, and Ph.D. degrees in Electrical Engineering, with approximately 650 undergraduate and 175 graduate students; see http://ece.charlotte.edu.
+The ECE Department currently comprises 37 full time faculty members who are actively engaged in research and teaching in the broad areas of computer systems, communications, controls, signal/image processing, electronics devices, metamaterials and devices, and power and energy systems.